 Tip of the B2B iceberg

-Contrary to the Formula 1 cars fans religiously observe week in week out, providing we remember the difference between petrol and diesel, our everyday car will run perfectly well on fuel from any forecourt and decision making process more often than not is based on when the fuel gauge warning light comes on over any other external factor.
-Customer loyalty is the holy grail of every marketer working in the customer facing fuel sector and it is becoming increasingly difficult to achieve.
-Can Formula 1 relationships play a role in resetting this trends and instil the heavily coveted forecourt loyalty?
+Contrary to the Formula 1 car fans religiously observe week in week out, providing we remember the difference between petrol and diesel, our everyday car will run perfectly well on fuel from any forecourt and decision making the process more often than not is based on when the fuel gauge warning light comes on over any other external factor.
+Customer loyalty is the holy grail of every marketer working in the customer-facing fuel sector and it is becoming increasingly difficult to achieve.
+Can Formula 1 relationships play a role in resetting these trends and instil the heavily coveted forecourt loyalty?